The right sanitisation methods and precautionary measures rooted in common sense can help fight the COVID-19 infection.

 Hypochlorite-based products display a broad spectrum of antimicrobial activity and can become extremely effective against several common pathogens at various concentrations.

-It is advised to disinfect these areas first before deep cleaning the entire home.
+It is advisable to disinfect these areas first before deep-cleaning the entire home.

-So, set aside the fears and get ready for a well-protected move even during the times of Covid-19.
+So, set aside the fears and get ready for a well-protected move even during the time of COVID-19.